sternberglab/Hoffmann_Kim_Beh_etal_2022/README.md

 #### Hoffmann_Kim_Beh_etal_2022

 This repository contains the code for analyzing and interpreting Illumina sequencing data for chromatin immunoprecipitation (ChIP).
-This README files provides information on all upladed documents files.
+This README files provides information on all upladed documents and files.

 # File descriptions